mouseless/learn-nuxt/README.md

 ### `.env.production`

 This is where we host the config settings for production mode.
-It is often used during generate.
+Settings in `.env.production` are used when deploying.